Protect your Investment

 Do not mix ammonia and bleach.
 This combination creates a toxic and lethal gas.

 Sealing is a common step taken on some stones as an extra precaution against staining.
-In fact, the sealing products used in the stone industry are 'impregnators' which do not actually seal the stone, but act as a repellent.
+The sealing products used in the stone industry are 'impregnators' which do not seal the stone but act as a repellent.
 Sealing does not make the stone stain proof, rather it makes the stone more stain resistant.
 When consulting with your stone supplier, you may find that many stones do not require sealing.
 However, applying an impregnating sealer is a common practice.

 When considering sealing, remember that sealing the stone does not make the stone stain proof, it makes it more resistant to staining.

 If a sealer is applied in a food preparation area, be sure that it is non-toxic and safe for use.

 Below is a sealer chart to help you find the best sealer for your stone type, all of which are available at The Granite Guys: